scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

 ### CV.json

 Put as much information as you can for ChatGPT to draw from.
 Modify the JSON however you want by adding/removing fields.
 Use ChatGPT to help if you're not familiar with JSON.
+The goal is to give ChatGPT as much context to draw from to match job descriptions.

 JSON example:
 ```json